shivamky5425-hub/Sigma-Prime/README.md

 # Sigma-Prime
-This is Git &amp; Github class
+This is Git &amp; Github class.